hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 #### How are organizations billed?

-Organizations are billed monthly on the day of the month the subscription was started.
+Organizations on the monthly plan are billed each month on the day of the month the subscription was started.
 The subscription is invoiced and charged in advance when the next billing period starts.
-Changes in the number of members in the organizations are pro-rated on the next invoice.
+Changes in the number of open seats in the plan are pro-rated on the next invoice.

+Organizations on the annual plan are billed each year from the day the subscription was started.
+The subscription is invoiced and charged in advance when the next billing period starts.
+Changes in the number of open seats in the plan are pro-rated and charged when the number of seats change.

 Invoices are sent by the company Six Colors AB, see the [about page](/about) for more information.